AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 Tail messages can be "squashed" if a user keys up over them.

 !!! note "File Extensions"
-    ID recording files must have extension gsm,ulaw,pcm, or wav.
+    ID recording files must have extension .gsm, .ulaw, .pcm, or .wav.
 The extension is left off when it is defined as the example shows above.
 File extensions are used by Asterisk to determine how to decode the file.
 All ID recording files should be sampled at 8KHz mono.

 See the [Sound Files](../adv-topics/soundfiles.md) page for more information.
 <!-- stop:tailmessagelist -->